 - You can opt for canned chickpeas instead of making them fresh.

 - Harissa can be substituted with any hot sauce of your choice.
-Take a look at a these options for harissa substitues.
+Take a look at these options for harissa substitutes.

 Instant Pot Chickpea Tagine

 - 1 cup dried chickpeas 1 cup = 250 ml (see notes if using canned chickpeas)